 The Fund may invest up to 15% of its total assets in foreign debt and equity securities and up to 25% of its total assets in domestic equity securities, including common and preferred stocks.
-Such securities may include common stocks of real estate investment trusts ("REITs") and utilities which either are required to and/or customarily pay out a large percentage of their current earnings as dividends.
+Such securities may include common stocks of real estate investment trusts ("REITs") and utilities that either are required to and/or customarily pay out a large percentage of their current earnings as dividends.

 The Fund may also invest in investment grade debt securities.
 In unusual market conditions, the Fund may temporarily invest more assets in investment grade securities, short-term debt and cash or cash equivalents as a defensive tactic.
-To the extent the Fund uses this strategy, it may not achieve its investment objectives.
+To the extent the Fund uses this strategy, its investment returns and distributions to its common stockholders may decrease.

-The Adviser's investment approach is driven by a strong value-oriented philosophy.
-In managing the Fund's portfolio, the Adviser will focus on those securities believed to offer the most attractive value relative to alternative investments.
 The Adviser will search a wide range of asset categories and sectors to identify the most attractive relative value prospects.
 The Adviser believes that the opportunity to invest in a diverse set of assets will contribute to improved yield or total return and a more stable net asset value for the Fund than would result from investment in a single sector of the debt market.
 The Adviser will sell securities that it believes no longer offer potentially better yield or total return than other available securities.